Percona-Lab/percona-docstreamer/readme.md

     * completionLagSeconds: How far behind real-time the migration was at the exact moment the Full Load finished.
     * clonedSizeHuman: Total volume of data copied during the Full load phase.

+### API

+docMongoStream also has an API that allows you to perform certain status and validation tasks, please see our [api documentation](./api.md) for more details and use case.

 ### Logs